 DIVIDENDS.
-INTERVU's charter provides that when, as and if the board of directors declares dividends, the holders of Series G preferred stock are entitled to receive dividends before and in preference to any declaration or payment of any dividend to the holders of common stock.
-The holders of Series G preferred stock are entitled to receive any declared dividends at the rate of \$0.64 per share per year.
-Dividends on Series G preferred stock are not cumulative.
+INTERVU's charter provides that when, as and if the INTERVU board declares dividends, the holders of INTERVU Series G preferred stock are entitled to receive dividends before and in preference to any declaration or payment of any dividend to the holders of common stock.
+The holders of INTERVU Series G preferred stock are entitled to receive any declared dividends at the rate of \$0.64 per share per year.
+Dividends on INTERVU Series G preferred stock are not cumulative.

 PREEMPTIVE RIGHTS.
-The holders of Series G preferred stock do not have preemptive rights.
+The holders of INTERVU Series G preferred stock do not have preemptive rights.

 CONVERSION RIGHTS.
-The holders of Series G preferred stock have the right to convert their Series G preferred stock into common stock on a 0.6298-for-one basis at any time nine months after the date of issuance of each share of Series G preferred stock.
+The holders of INTERVU Series G preferred stock have the right to convert their INTERVU Series G preferred stock into INTERVU common stock on a 0.6298-for-one basis at any time nine months after the date of issuance of each share of INTERVU Series G preferred stock.
 These conversion rights are subject to certain adjustments provided for in INTERVU's charter.